Frequently Asked Questions

 What is the PHA Members Hylo Community?

 The PHA Members Hylo Community is hosted on Hylo, a digital platform to communicate and foster action to regenerate our communities and our planet through online tools designed for grassroots collaboration.
-The PHA Members Hylo Community is accessible to individual and organizational members of the PHA via the web and mobile app (iOS and Android).
-PHA Hylo users can easily find other changemakers according to geography, skills, and interests; share announcements, discussions, events, requests and offers; and start projects and groups to take action for planetary health!
+The PHA Members Hylo Community is accessible to all individual and organizational members of PHA via the web and mobile app (iOS and Android).
+PHA Hylo users can easily find other changemakers according to geography, skills, and interests; share announcements, discussions, events, requests and offers; and start projects and groups to take action for Planetary Health!

 • The PHA Members Hylo Community is the best way to share opportunities and news directly with the PHA community.
-Join the PHA as an organizational or individual member to access Hylo.
-For further amplification of your planetary health contribution, tag or message @PHAStaff directly within Hylo!
+To Join PHA as an individual member, join us on Hylo today!
+If you are part of a member organization, join Hylo to collaborate with others and spread the word about events or updates from your community!

-• Contribute to our monthly newsletter by emailing relevant research & policy, events, opportunities, and news to pha@harvard.edu before the second Friday of each month.
+• Contribute to our monthly newsletter by submitting relevant research & policy, events, opportunities, and news using this form.

 • Follow us on Twitter and Instagram @ph_alliance, as well as Facebook and LinkedIn @theplanetaryhealthalliance.
 Tag and message us on social media so that we can amplify your message!